PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 # Statement of Need

-Recent years have seen a growing interest in multi-modal experiments, often involving closed-loop interaction systems, in neuroscience and human–computer interaction (HCI), especially those designed for extended reality (XR) environments, including virtual reality (VR) and augmented reality (AR).
+Recent years have seen a growing interest in multi-modal experiments, often involving closed-loop interaction systems, in neuroscience and human–computer interaction (HCI).
+Many emerging paradigms have found new roots in extended reality (XR) environments, including virtual reality (VR) and augmented reality (AR).
 Such experiments are increasingly fusing multiple modalities and combining different physiological measurements.
 For example, one sensor can generate events to extract meaningful data intervals from other sensors, such as fixation-related potential (FRP) studies in which EEG epochs are locked to visual fixations from eye trackers [@nikolaev2016combining].
 Multiple physiological signals can also be combined to enhance their predictive power for use in applications ranging from emotion recognition [@koelstra2011deap] [@he2020advances] to movement actuation